Now with the Manuscript Addition to the

 Just as then done and therefore present here, too.

-And what rank Seyfried enjoyed at his time is proven by the 1700 performances of his own compositions placing him “ahead of all by far, followed by Wolfgang Amadeus Mozart with 400”.
+And what rank Seyfried enjoyed at his time is documented by the 1700 performances of his own compositions placing him “ahead of all by far, followed by Wolfgang Amadeus Mozart with 400”.
 However, 100 years ago Schletterer saw his lasting compositional achievement in his religious compositions, concluding with the words:

 “ He was as great an artist as an amiable man .